MooersLab/writingContract/README.md

 # Writing Accoutability Contract

+## The problem

+Some (most) writers need some form of external structure to support the keeping of their daily writing schedule.

+## The Solutions

+One approach is to use an accountability mechanism of reporting one's progress to another person.
+This can be done via the means of reciprocal writing contracts with the other person.
+This works best with two people who was closely matched in the strength of their daily writing habit.

+Another solution is to pay hundreds of dollars a year to participate in a on-line writing club where the members of a group hold each other accountable.
+Most of the people who join such groups are stuggling with sticking to a schedule.
+If you have a strong habit, this may not be for you.

+A third solution is to form or join a writing group that meets briefly once a week to share their progress.
+These groups are tricky to sustain.
+Most people drop out after a few meetings.

+This site provides template contracts for the first approach.

-## Preface
+## The details

 The above MS Word document was revised and used 24 times over six years (2016-2021) with a colleague at a different institution.
-The contract is a writing accountability tool that operates daily during the work week.
+The contract is a writing accountability tool that operates daily during the work week between two people: each persion is a Contractor and serves as the reciprocal Mentor for the other writer.
-We would exchange e-mails at the end of the day to report our progress.
+We exchanged e-mails at the end of the day to report our progress.

-We would exchange contracts at the beginning of a contract period.
+We exchanged contracts at the beginning of a contract period.
 Each person made their own contract with customized terms to support meeting their writing goals.
-A pared-down version of my contract 24 is posted.
+The above example has items A, B, and C.
+It was very challenging to sustain these three writing projects in parallel, but often we have no choice.
+Item A would be sufficient for beginers how lack an daily established writing habit.

 Some people meet on Zoom and write during their schedueld writing times.
 We tried this once.